ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

 whatsoever and for any damage whatsoever.

-In particular, ZENYWAY can not be held liable in the event that a third party accesses its User Account and its Records, or if the said Records would be disclosed for a reason attributable to the Registered Web Sites.
+In particular, ZENYWAY can not be held liable in the event that a third party accesses its User Vault and its Records, or if the said Records would be disclosed for a reason attributable to the Registered Web Sites.

-The User agrees to take all precautions to protect his Records and not to commit any act that could jeopardize the security of the system and his User Account.
+The User agrees to take all precautions to protect his Records and not to commit any act that could jeopardize the security of the system and his Vault.

-In general, it is strongly recommended that the User ensure that the ZenyPass Password he chose to access his User Account is sufficiently complex to avoid any interception or piracy by a third party.
+In general, it is strongly recommended that the User ensure that the ZenyPass Password he chose to access his Vault is sufficiently complex to avoid any interception or piracy by a third party.

 Any new device on which the User wishes to use the ZenyPass Service must first